bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/github-actions-full-doc.md

 Diffs are limited to 300 files.
 If there are files changed that aren’t matched in the first 300 files returned by the filter, the workflow will not run.
 You may need to create more specific filters so that the workflow will run automatically.

-For more information, see “[About comparing branches in pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-comparing-branches-in-pull-requests).”
+For more information, see "[About comparing branches in pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-comparing-branches-in-pull-requests).”

 [](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#onworkflow_callinputs)`on.workflow_call.inputs`
 ---------------------------------------------------------------------------------------------------------------------------------------------

 When using the `workflow_call` keyword, you can optionally specify inputs that are passed to the called workflow from the caller workflow.
-For more information about the `workflow_call` keyword, see “[Events that trigger workflows](https://docs.github.com/en/actions/learn-github-actions/events-that-trigger-workflows#workflow-reuse-events).”
+For more information about the `workflow_call` keyword, see "[Events that trigger workflows](https://docs.github.com/en/actions/learn-github-actions/events-that-trigger-workflows#workflow-reuse-events).”

 In addition to the standard input parameters that are available, `on.workflow_call.inputs` requires a `type` parameter.
 For more information, see [`on.workflow_call.inputs.<input_id>.type`](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#onworkflow_callinputsinput_idtype).